How can I be involved

 How can I be involved?

-- vote at general meetings of the Epilepsy Association (WA) Inc
+- the right to vote at our general meetings

 - various benefits and privileges that may be publicised as being available to members from time to time